 - The fairest possible environment must be provided for all athletes. - Speed events require a 20' x 20' area, clearly marked on all sides. - Freestyle events require a marked 40' x 40' area, with the center clearly marked. - The Tournament Director will provide a reasonable space for a Group Routine.

-Points will not be deducted for space violations. - Sizes of the competition area may vary slightly due to the limitations of the facility used. - Competitors may not place their own markings on the competition floor. - A 2'x 2' support box will be taped on the floor at each speed station and freestyle station.
+- Points will not be deducted for space violations. - Sizes of the competition area may vary slightly due to the limitations of the facility used. - Competitors may not place their own markings on the competition floor. - A 2'x 2' support box will be taped on the floor at each speed station and freestyle station.
 The support boxes will be included on a space available basis at qualifying tournaments. - A general warm-up area must be provided at all AAU competitions.
-Dimensions may vary based on competition level and size of tournament. - The boundary lines are considered in.
+Dimensions may vary based on competition level and size of tournament. - The boundary lines are considered in. - The Tournament Director may provide a designated space where a coach or team representative may take photos or videos of their athletes competing if there is appropriate space available.
+The Tournament Director may restrict access to this area to one representative per team at a time.